 - "Blind Idiot" Translation:

 - Unsurprisingly, the site talks about too many of these to list.
-It tends to examine exactly why changes
+It tends to examine exactly why things got so mangled.

 - On occasion, it's actually averted - oftentimes when something that is assumed to be a mistranslation is actually in the original Japanese.
 Among these include the townsfolk from Castlevania II: Simon's Quest actually mentioning a "graveyard duck" and the infamous "I wanna be a blitzball when I grow up!" line from Final Fantasy X being a completely accurate translation.